Canop/bacon/website/docs/config.md

 The default job is the one which is launched when you don't specify one in argument to the bacon command (ie `bacon test`).
 It's also the one you can run with the `job:default` action.

+You can set the default job by setting the `default_job` key in your `bacon.toml` file.

 # Key Bindings